tr1xem/website/content/blog/2025-12-13-my-dev-setup-is-better-than-yours/index.md

 I use [Hyprland](https://hypr.land/), why?
 Because firstly it's a tilling WM, and secondly it has awesome customization and looks <small>(I love blur btw)</small> but any tilling wm of your choice would suffice.
 And no I don't care about Wayland vs Xorg, I have used sway,i3,DWM in the past, and it's just I want a good-looking desktop <small>(as you can see in banner)</small>.
 Talking about the photo, it's my own shell that's called [Flux](https://github.com/tr1xem/flux), which is made in [Ignis](https://github.com/ignis-sh/ignis).
 It's just suited according to my preference, but yeah it looks good (specially the depth effect).
 If you are a new user, I would recommend you reading the [Hyprland's Wiki](https://wiki.hypr.land/) as it's simple and straight forward <small>(and looks good)</small>

+#### What do I look in a shell?

+It could be also said as why I made flux, I have a 15.6 inch display<small>(which is quite average)</small> and to maximise the use of all space available on my screen I need a bar which is small but still shows important things.
+Also, I don't like the idea of having a bottom bar imagine the closest thing to you is a bar staring at you also it gives windows like feel to me.
+Besides, It has all network and miscellaneous controls built in, so I don't need any external app to manage all of this.

 ## Tools

 Now I will list down the tools I use on a daily basis.<small>(all the configs related to them are in my dotfiles repo)</small>